 Give Them Activated Charcoal

 Activated charcoal can help to absorb the THC in your dog’s body to help prevent it from spreading.
 The charcoal will go through the gastrointestinal tract and quickly eat up the toxins.
 The right amount of activated charcoal to give your dog will depend on their size.
-Ideally, you should give them about 1-3 kg per their body weight.
+Ideally, you should give them about 1-3 grams per their body weight.
 To help ensure your dog gets enough charcoal, you can administer it into their mouth with a syringe.

 Make Sure They Have Plenty of Water